Raphael340/Machine-Learning-L1-feature-selection/README.md

-# Machine-Learning-L1-feature-selection

-A machine learning based group task 1.
-Testing feature selection and regression using ANN
+MACHINE LEARNING FINAL TASK

+A project to check if a pet is a dog or a cat using image processing.
+The dataset is from kaggle.com with the cat and dog images.
+Binary classification is used to classify the dogs and cats.
+Tensorflow and Keras libraries have been used for the training and testing of the model.

-GROUP 5 MEMBERS-ICS 4B
+GROUP 5 MEMBERS-ICS 4B Halkano Fayo Hache, Raphael Mike Oluoch, Brian Omondi Teddy, Alpha Wambutsi Musambi
-Halkano Fayo Hache
-Raphael Mike Oluoch
-Brian Omondi Teddy
-Alpha Wambutsi Musambi